IMiettunen/git-course/README.md

 # git-course
-# Practicing use of nano
+# Goal is to practice the use of git